context-hub/docs/docs/configuration.md

 | `file` | Imports configuration from a local file                     | `path`          |
 | `url`  | Imports configuration (`prompts` section) from a remote URL | `url`           |

-## Using Environment Variables
+## Using variables in configuration

-Context Generator supports configuration via environment variables, which provides a flexible way to override settings without modifying your main configuration files.
+Context Generator supports various types of variables throughout your configuration files, including environment variables, predefined system variables, and custom configuration variables.

-### Setting Up

-1. Create a `.env` file in your project root directory
-2. Add configuration variables using `KEY=VALUE` format
+Read more about [variables](./variables.md) in the documentation.